 If your current map is just on paper you’ll find yourself facing the problem that you might lose records.
-We’ve all seen the horror stories about natural disasters, fires, floods, water damage, maps being completely lost or missing because something happened them!
-Without digitally updatable maps you are at risk of losing data.
+We’ve all seen the horror stories about natural disasters, fires, floods, water damage, maps being completely lost or missing because something happened to them!
+Without digitally updatable maps you're at risk of losing data.

 #2 Human Error

-If you are still depending on someone colouring in a paper map to show whether plots available or on hold, it’s time to make a change!
-We are all humans and as such we all make mistakes, simple human error could lead to selling a plot twice and you do not want that!
+If you're still depending on someone colouring in a paper map to show whether plots are available or on hold, it’s time to make a change!
+We're all humans and as such we all make mistakes.
+Simple human error could lead to selling a plot twice and you don't want that!
 We recently came across an article of a heartbreaking story in Fresno, California where a couple had lost a young baby and they purchased the plot right next to the child for future use and changed this in the system.
 However the person who sold the plot forgot to colour in the map originally and it had actually already been sold!
 This was heart-breaking for the family, they had just faced the worst experience of their lives and that cemetery contributed to their pain by adding more trauma due to their processes being open to error.
 (Read article here.)

 Do you know if your map is geographically correct?
 Geographic location refers to a position on the Earth.
 Your absolute geographic location is defined by two coordinates, longitude and latitude.
 These two coordinates can be used to give specific/accurate locations of your cemetery plots.
 You can have a paper map or digital representation of your map on a screen.
-However, it is important to know if your map is geographically correct as you are risking inefficiencies in your mapping process.
-Furthermore you will not be able to benefit from all the tools available to you and the public by being able to get somebody accurately to a location.
+However, it's important to know if your map is geographically correct as you're risking inefficiencies in your mapping process.
+Furthermore you'll not be able to benefit from all the tools available to you and the public by being able to get somebody accurately to a location.

 #5 Is your information shareable and updateable?

 Is your inventory and maps updated in real time?
 Are all your sales staff seeing the status of a plot as soon as a change happens?
-When maps are not visible and sharable you, once again, are at risk of mistakes like the ones below that have resulted in unwanted headlines!
-Furthermore, you are limiting the potential of the cemetery.
-For example when your maps are digitally sharable there are more opportunities to sell outside of the cemetery gates, enhance the image of the cemetery by using ipads to show available inventory to families, save time in printing or carrying around paper maps onsite, open up the locations for loved ones to find graves and visit your cemetery and potentially open up the opportunities for online ecommerce.
+When maps aren't visible and sharable you, once again, are at risk of mistakes like the ones below that have resulted in unwanted headlines!
+Furthermore, you're limiting the potential of the cemetery.
+For example when your maps are digitally sharable there are more opportunities to sell outside of the cemetery gates, enhance the image of the cemetery by using iPads to show available inventory to families, save time in printing or carrying around paper maps onsite, open up the locations for loved ones to find graves and visit your cemetery and potentially open up the opportunities for online ecommerce.

-With a ‘True’ digital mapping linked to your records you could save between 50% - 80% in efficiencies as well as have the potential to increase sales by at least 25%.
-If you are considering investing in your cemetery maps and would like to talk to an expert please
+With a ‘True’ digital mapping linked to your records, you could save between 50% - 80% in efficiencies as well as have the potential to increase sales by at least 25%.
+If you're considering investing in your cemetery maps and would like to talk to an expert please